Arnold tongue: Standard circle map

 Arnold tongues appear most frequently when studying the interaction between oscillators, particularly in the case where one oscillator drives another.
-That is, one oscillator depends on the other but not other way around, so they do not mutually influence each other as happens in Kuramoto models, for example.
+That is, one oscillator depends on the other but not the other way around, so they do not mutually influence each other as happens in Kuramoto models, for example.
 This is a particular case of driven oscillators, with a driving force that has a periodic behaviour.
 As a practical example, heart cells (the external oscillator) produce periodic electric signals to stimulate heart contractions (the driven oscillator); here, it could be useful to determine the relation between the frequency of the oscillators, possibly to design better artificial pacemakers.
 The family of circle maps serves as a useful mathematical model for this biological phenomenon, as well as many others.

 The family of circle maps are functions (or endomorphisms) of the circle to itself.
 It is mathematically simpler to consider a point in the circle as being a point $x$ in the real line that should be interpreted modulo $2 \pi$, representing the angle at which the point is located in the circle.
 When the modulo is taken with a value other than $2 \pi$, the result still represents an angle, but must be normalized so that the whole range $[0, 2 \pi]$ can be represented.
 With this in mind, the family of circle maps is given by:

 where $\Omega$ is the oscillator's "natural" frequency and $g$ is a periodic function that yields the influence caused by the external oscillator.
 Note that if $g(\theta) = \theta$ for all $\theta$ the particle simply walks around the circle at $\Omega$ units at a time; in particular, if $\Omega$ is irrational the map reduces to an irrational rotation.

 The particular circle map originally studied by Arnold, and which continues to prove useful even nowadays, is:

 where $K$ is called coupling strength, and $\theta_i$ should be interpreted modulo $1$.
 This map displays very diverse behavior depending on the parameters $K$ and $\Omega$; if we fix $\Omega = 1/3$ and vary $K$, the bifurcation diagram around this paragraph is obtained, where we can observe periodic orbits, period-doubling bifurcations as well as possible chaotic behavior.